AlexShubin/SwiftPushServer/README.md

 ## On OSx to Open and Run in XCode

-Generate XCode project:

-$ swift package generate-xcodeproj
+- open `Package.swift`

-change scheme to executable, then go to "edit sceme"->"options" and set custom working directory to your project dir
+- go to "edit sceme"->"options" and set custom working directory to your project dir

-And then run it from XCode
+- run it from XCode

-Then print `localhost:8090` in your browser
+- print `localhost:8090` in your browser

 ## Author